-Separate device identity, session context, and account execution boundaries
+Separate device identity, session state, and account execution boundaries

-Device isolation is not a toggle.
-It is the capability that keeps device fingerprints, session state, account execution, and operator boundaries from bleeding into each other.
+Device isolation is not one toggle.
+It is the boundary model that keeps fingerprints, login state, account context, and operator ownership from bleeding into each other.

 Hold login state, cache, and traces inside their own runtime.

-Keep device, session, and account boundaries inside their own layers
+Keep device, session, and account state inside their own execution layers

 Fingerprint layer